tomjuran/to-do/README.md

 # To-do app
-An to-do app created in react.js
+An to-do app created with react.js

 # Getting Started with Create React App